Breaking your cycle of negativity

 Not only are 80% of our thoughts negative, but 95% of them are repetitive.
 So basically, we mostly think negative thoughts repetitively – THAT SUCKS!

-Using this image, if a thought is negative you will end up with negative feelings, taking actions based on those negative feelings, and with a negative result; which will most likely validate your belief and the cycle will repeat.
+I’d like to introduce you to the cycle of negativity.
+Using this image, if a thought is negative you will end up with negative feelings, taking actions based on those negative feelings, and will end with a negative result; which will most likely validate your belief and the cycle will repeat.
 It’s almost like a storm cloud hovering over your head, isn’t it.
 In turn the same could be said about positive thoughts, but unfortunately we don’t have as many of those.

 Is it possible for us to change this cycle?
 Absolutely, however, it’s important to remember that the only person we can change is ourselves.
 We CANNOT change other people, only they can do that.
 Trying to change other people causes frustration for you and them (and will most likely backfire).